dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 Dictionary<string, string> workflowOptions; // This is an optional parameter CancellationToken cts = CancellationToken.None;

 // Start the workflow.
-This returns back a "WorkflowReference" which contains the instanceID for the particular workflow instance.
+This returns back a "StartWorkflowResponse" which contains the instanceID for the particular workflow instance.
-WorkflowReference startResponse = await daprClient.StartWorkflowAsync(orderId, workflowComponent, workflowName, input, workflowOptions, cts);
+StartWorkflowResponse startResponse = await daprClient.StartWorkflowAsync(orderId, workflowComponent, workflowName, input, workflowOptions, cts);

 // Get information on the workflow.
 This response will contain information such as the status of the workflow, when it started, and more!
 GetWorkflowResponse getResponse = await daprClient.GetWorkflowAsync(orderId, workflowComponent, workflowName);